 - Academic Majors Fair - An event to help students explore majors and minors by interacting with faculty, staff and alumni.

-During the summer months, Student Aides are basically on call 24-hours a day.
+During the summer months (training week and when orientation sessions are taking place), Student Aides are basically on call 24-hours a day.
 Therefore, work during summer orientation requires a significant time commitment.
 Student Aides are required to be in attendance during the entire orientation period.
 Absences, short of emergencies, are not possible for any reason (e.g. summer school, vacations or other trips, personal leaves, etc.).
 As a result, applicants for the position need to evaluate their ability to make such a significant commitment prior to applying for the position.
 Summer Orientation work hours are long and require a high energy level.
 The ability to pace oneself and to seek rest during down time is a necessity.

 Orientation training for Student Aides begins approximately 10 days prior to the first orientation session (First Session is early June).
 Attendance and participation in all training activities is required.